ForumSchlampe/OpenPasswordFilter/README.md

 `unix2dos opfcont.txt`

 ### opfregex.txt
 Similar to the opfmatch and opfconf files, include here regular expression - one per line - for invalid passwords.
 Example, including 'xx.*xx' will catch all passwords that have two x's followed by any text followed by two x's.
 Keep this list short as regular expression matching is more computationally expensive than simple matching or contains searches.
+**Note** In the sample list, the regex will reject any password which contains lower case letters

 ### opfgroups.txt
 This file contains zero or more Active-Directory group names - one per line.
 These can be security or distribution groups.
 A user is considered to be in a group if they are a descendent child of the group.
 A user's password will only be checked if the user is a member of any group listed in this file.
-If the file is present but contains no groups then every user will be checked.
+If the file is present but contains no groups then every user will be checked!

+### PwnedLocal*SQL
+If you want to use a database as your password list you can do so with mysql and mssql, template to create the database you can find in "C:\Program Files\OpenPasswordFilter\Tools\OpenPasswordFilter_DB.sql"
+In Short, there must be a table wich is named "Passwordlist" which contains a column named "Passwords" You can enable SHA1 or disable it (clear type entries), with SHA1 enabled you are able to use the downloaded haveibeenpwned Database as source. haveibeenpwned has a delimiter ":" which states how often the password was used, you dont need this data just do not import this in the database

 ## Event Logging
-The opfservice.exe application logs to the Application Event Log using codes 100, and 101.
+The opfservice.exe application logs to the Application Event Log with the Event Source OpenPasswordFilter.
 Searching the event log will identify what the opfservice is checking.
 If the service fails to start, it's likely an error ingesting the wordlists, and the line number of the problem entry will be written to the Application event log.

 ## Production Installation Details
-This requires a 64 bit OS as the password filter bitness must match that of the OS and I see no reason to target x86.

-If all has gone well, reboot your DC and test by using the normal GUI password reset function to choose a password that is on your forbidden list.
+This is tested on Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, Windows Server 2022, Windows 10 (23h2), Windows 11 (23h2)